percona/pmm-doc/docs/setting-up/server/docker.md

 5. Visit `https://localhost:443` to see the PMM user interface in a web browser.
 (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

+### Migrate from data container to host directory/volume

+1. To migrate your PMM from data container to host directory or volume run the following command:

+    ```sh
+    docker cp <containerId>:/srv /host/directory
+    ```

 ## Backup